kazurayam/ListenBrowserConsoleLogInPlaywright/README.md

-# Listening to Console log of Chrome browser in Playwright
+# Listening Console log of browser in Playwright

+I made a Playwright project to demonstrate how my Typescript code can listen the Console log of browser.

 ## Preparation